 Step 3: Add soy sauce, gochujang, pickled roasted red peppers, garlic powder, and ground ginger to the ground beef.

 These ground beef and quinoa bowls draw inspiration from my Korean ground beef recipe, upping the flavor of the original with added garlic powder and ground ginger.
 If you wanted to add fresh garlic and ginger, you could add it to the sesame oil for about 30 seconds before adding the beef.
 Just be careful not to burn it.
-You might even take it out of the skillet to add back in this step.
+You can also skip this step and add it straight to the sauce like in my Mongolian ground beef recipe.

 If you’re unfamiliar with gochujang, it’s a Korean chile paste that’s spicy, sweet, and umami.
 It’s a bit tricky to replicate with other ingredients like sriracha so I’d encourage you to find some.
 Most grocery stores, even Walmart, carries it these days.
 And if you’re afraid of never using it again, you can use gochujang to make other recipes like my spicy coconut ground chicken, pressure cooker chili coconut pulled chicken thighs, or sweet and spicy pork tenderloin.